aibasel-teaching/krummstab/README.md

 ### Teams
 - `teams`: depending on the `marking_mode` teams are structured slightly differently
-    - `random/exercise`: list of teams, each consisting of a list of students, where each student entry is a list of the form `[ "first_name", "last_name", "email@unibas.ch" ]`
+    - `exercise`: list of teams, each consisting of a list of students, where each student entry is a list of the form `[ "first_name", "last_name", "email@unibas.ch" ]`
     - `static`: similar to before, but teams are not just listed, but assigned